pytorch/xla/docs/source/features/scan.md

 When this function is lowered into an HLO graph, the for loop is unrolled into a flat list of operations, resulting in long compile times.
-To reduce compile times, you can replace the for loop with a call to `scan_layers`, as shown in [`decoder_with_scan.py`][decoder_with_scan]:
+To reduce compile times, replace the for loop with `scan_layers`, as shown in [`decoder_with_scan.py`][decoder_with_scan]:

 ```python